freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Domain Account Password` field in :menuselection:`Directory Services --> Active Directory`
-  has been reworked to only be required when configuring a domain for the first time.
+  is only required when configuring a domain for the first time.

 * The :guilabel:`User Base` and :guilabel:`Group Base` fields have